willerbee/Flattered/README.md

 ## Known Issues

 - Manual user's overrides in `workbench.colorCustomizations` may get wiped out once overrides are applied.
-- Some themes doesn't seem to be compatible with this, i.e. can find where their theme files are located (e.g. "Best Themes Redefined").
-Still investigating why.
+- ~~Some themes doesn't seem to be compatible with this, i.e. can find where their theme files are located (e.g. "Best Themes Redefined").
+Still investigating why.~~ ✅

 ---

 ## Release Notes

+### 1.1.1
+- Fix some themes doesn't get read properly.
+They should be working now.

 ### 1.1.0
 - Support for title bar background color as source color